About this course

 Learn how the Earth developed and discover the physical processes at work in, on and around it.
 This course builds on the BSc by giving you the chance to carry out both a geology mapping project and a geophysics research project.
 You'll graduate with advanced skills that are in demand across science and industry, whether you want to go on to uncover new natural resources, shape climate change policy or lead offshore surveys.

-You'll work across several science disciplines and explore subjects such as:
+On this MSci Geophysics and Geology master's, you'll work across several science disciplines and explore subjects such as:

 volcanology - the study of volcanoes, lava, magma and related phenomena